 G-ML 108 Level I Spanish

 Acquisition of the four skills: hearing, speaking, reading, and writing.
 Latin American and Spanish cultural aspects are an integral part of this course.
 Classes conducted in Spanish.
 Tutorial sessions required.
-(Fall and Spring)
+(Fall)

 G-ML 109 Level II Spanish